Handling Missing Data in Downstream Tasks With Distribution-Preserving Guarantees: Experimental study

 \textbf{Training.} This optimized model underwent training using the designated training set, followed by performance evaluation.
 We assessed its performance by measuring the AUC score of the ROC curve on the test set, repeating this evaluation process across 100 iterations to ensure robust results.

 \textbf{Results.} We report the numerical results in Table~\ref{tab:joint_MNIST}.
-We also display the imputed images for the first $6$ samples in MNIST by F3I or by mean imputation,~\footnote{The NeuMiss network~\cite{le2020neumiss} does not perform imputation, only classification or regression.} trained on the first 600 samples.
-We vary $p^\text{miss} \in \{25\%, 50\%, 75\%\}$ in Figure~\ref{fig:joint_MNIST}.
+We also display the imputed images for the first $6$ samples in MNIST by F3I or by mean imputation, trained on the first 600 samples.~\footnote{The NeuMiss network~\cite{le2020neumiss} does not perform imputation, only classification or regression.} We vary $p^\text{miss} \in \{25\%, 50\%, 75\%\}$ in Figure~\ref{fig:joint_MNIST}.
 Finally, we modify the missingness mechanism in Figure~\ref{fig:joint_MNIST3}, switching the MCAR missingness mechanism to MAR (Assumption~\ref{as:mar}) or MNAR (Assumption~\ref{as:mnar}).

 As mentioned in the main text, PCGradF3I beats the mean imputation and NeuMiss regarding classification accuracy according to Table~\ref{tab:joint_MNIST}.
 It also preserves a good imputation of the MNIST images compared to the mean imputation, even when the number of missing values increases (see Figure~\ref{fig:joint_MNIST}).
 Even if one still can distinguish between ones and zeroes with the mean imputation, there is a higher confidence in the predicted labels when looking at F3I-imputed images.
 Moreover, F3I turns out to be more robust to the different types of missingness mechanisms compared to the mean imputation, as illustrated by Figure~\ref{fig:joint_MNIST3}.
 For missing-completely-at-random pixels, both methods fare good regarding imputation.
 However, the performance of the mean imputation is limited in the case of MAR or MNAR-missing pixels (Columns 4 et 6), as most samples represent both a 0 and a 1.